system76/docs/content/live-disk.md

 ![Flash Drive Select](/images/live-disk-new/etcher04-select-device.png)

-Now hit the `Flash` button and it will start writing to the USB drive.
+Now hit the `Flash!` button, and Etcher will start writing to the USB drive.

 ![Click Finish](/images/live-disk-new/etcher05-select-finish.png)

-Now you'll see a progress bar, and some information about other projects by *Balena*, the company that makes Etcher.
+You'll see a progress bar (and some information about other projects by *Balena*, the company that makes Etcher).
 Wait for it to finish writing to the USB device.

 ![Flashing the drive](/images/live-disk-new/etcher06-in-progress.png)